Table of Contents

 - Genetic information

-Individual discrimination refers to the actions of an individual member from one social group with the intention to have a differential or harmful effect on individual from another social group.
+Individual discrimination refers to the actions of an individual member from one social group with the intention to have a differential or harmful effect on an individual from another social group.

 Institutional discrimination refers to policies of the dominant institution with the intention to have a differential or harmful effect on the minority group.
 It includes the actions of individuals who control the dominant institution and implement policies.

 The relationship between prejudice and discrimination

 The word prejudice literally means “prejudgment”.
 As a concept, prejudice refers to the attitude directed toward people based on their membership in a specific social group.
 This attitude may be positive or negative.